Frequently asked questions

 Our office is based in Gloucester Library, Brunswick Road, Gloucester, GL1 1HT and is open Monday-Fridays 10am – 1pm, and Saturdays 10am – 12 noon.
 Go to the reception desk on the second floor of the library (a lift is available) and the receptionist there will direct you to our office.

 - What is your GDPR policy?

-You’ll find our policy explaining how we use and protect your personal information here (note to Will – hyperlink to GDPR page).
+You’ll find our policy explaining how we use and protect your personal information here.
 We never sell it onto anyone else, and only use it in order to manage your account and money.
 You can ask to see the data we hold about you whenever you wish.
 Our contact details are at the bottom of the page.